 What does iron do for my body?

-Iron has several functions, including acting as a cofactor to certain enzymes (translation: they help chemicals interact with other chemicals).
+The first of our trace minerals, Iron, has several functions, including acting as a cofactor to certain enzymes.
+Translation: they help chemicals interact with other chemicals.
 These enzymes are involved in making amino acids, collagen, hormones, and neurotransmitters, and all require iron.